What is the difference between a pressure group and a political party?

-Government policies are influenced by a few organisations called Pressure groups.
-Pressure groups do not aim to control or share political power directly, unlike political parties.
-When people with common occupation, interest, aspirations or opinions come together in order to achieve a common objective these organisations are formed.
+Pressure groups are organisations that attempt to influence government policies.
+But unlike political parties, pressure groups do not aim to directly control or share political power.
+These organisations are formed when people with common occupation, interest, aspirations or opinions come together in order to achieve a common objective.

 Organizations that undertake activities to promote the interests of specific social sections such as workers, employees, teachers, and lawyers are called__________groups.